epics-e3/epics-e3.github.io/src/developer/building-modules.md

   recipe
 :::

-Artifacts are written under your build folder (e.g.
+Artifacts are written to your build folder (e.g.
 `~/miniforge3/conda-bld/linux-64/<name>-<version>-<build>.tar.bz2`).
-You can install the fresh build if you want to test it out:
+You can install the fresh build if you want to test it:

 :::{code-block} console
 (conda-build) $ conda install --use-local <package-name>